atlarge-research/continuum/README.md

 ## Figure 6 (4 x 15 minutes)
 We reproduce the Figure 6 experiment "Breakdown of the end-to-end latency per deployment" from our CCGRID paper.
 The setup differs slightly for GCP compared to QEMU, which we used in the paper:
-First, we use fewer cloud, edge, and endpoint machines to reduce the cost of using GCP.
+First, we use fewer cloud, edge, and endpoint machines to reduce the cost of GCP.
-Moreover, using many GCP virtual machines requires special permissions, which need to be approved by GCP first.
+Moreover, using many GCP resources may require you to increase your resource quota, which needs to be approved by GCP first.
 Second, we use different resources per VM.
 GCP offers VMs with specific CPU/memory specifications, which we have to adhere to.
-Therefore, the VMs we create have different specifications compared to the experimental setup in our CCGRID paper.
+Therefore, the VMs we create have different specifications than our CCGRID paper's experimental setup.
 However, the trend of powerful cloud VMs, less powerful edge VMs, and least powerful endpoint VMs remains.
 Third, the GCP VMs are executed on more powerful hardware compared to our local setup used in our CCGRID paper.
-This changes the VM's performance compared to before, however, all VMs are influenced in the same way, making the results still comparable.
+This changes the VM's performance compared to before; however, all VMs are influenced similarly, making the results comparable.

-Continuum automatically deletes all provided GCP infrastructure at the end of each run - no manual intervention is needed.

 To replicate Figure 6 on GCP, using the configurations in `configuration/experiment_large_deployments`:

 ```bash
 # Clean-up old files
 cd continuum